- Healthy self-esteem can be defined as a realistic, appreciative opinion of oneself.

 3. Avoid falling into the compare-and-despair rabbit hole.

-“Two key things I emphasize are to practice acceptance and stop comparing yourself to others,” says psychotherapist Kimberly Hershenson, LMSW .
-“I emphasis that just because someone else appears happy on social media or even in person doesn’t mean they are happy.
+“Two key things I emphasize are to practice acceptance and stop comparing yourself to others,” says psychotherapist Kimberly Hershenson, LMSW.
+“I emphasize that just because someone else appears happy on social media or even in person doesn’t mean they are happy.
 Comparisons only lead to negative self-talk, which leads to anxiety and stress.”
 Feelings of low self-worth can negatively affect your mental health as well as other areas in your life, such as work, relationships, and physical health.

 4. Channel your inner rock star.